-The climax was reached with the reign of Friedrich II (1215-1250), Barbarossa's grandson, who while being an individual of singular gifts nonetheless attempted to run an Italian-German Empire from Sicily, but had come to the throne against his rival Otto IV largely as a consequence of the victory of King Philip II of France against the armies of King John of England and Otto at Bouvines.
-His reign had some impressive successes (he managed to get excommunicated for leading a crusade which restored the "holy places" to christian pilgrims without anyone getting killed), but failed to establish a secure power base and got his line targeted by both the French and the Papacy, insofar as the difference mattered at that point.
-After his death and those of his sons, the name of Holy Roman Emperor was an empty title sought and won by adventurers.
-After this period, the Interregnum, or in the words of a German poet, "die kaiserlose, die schreckliche Zeit" (the emperor-less, terrible time"), the Empire recovered somewhat and for a time its greats alotted the crown to the houses of Habsburg, Luxemburg and Wittelsbach by rota.
+The climax was reached with the reign of Frederick II (1215-1250), Barbarossa's grandson, who while being an individual of singular gifts nonetheless attempted to run an Italian-German Empire from Sicily, but had come to the throne against his rival Otto IV largely as a consequence of the victory of King Philip II of France against the armies of King John of England and Otto at Bouvines.
+His reign had some impressive successes (he managed to get excommunicated for leading a crusade which at least nominally restored the "holy places" to Christian pilgrims without anyone getting killed while already under excommunication for not going on crusade fast enough for the Pope's liking), but failed to establish a secure power base and got his line targeted by both the French and the Papacy, insofar as the difference mattered at that point.
+After his death and those of his sons, the Imperial throne itself stood empty, while the German crown was sought and won by adventurers.
+After this period, the Interregnum, or in the words of a German poet, "die kaiserlose, die schreckliche Zeit" ("the emperor-less, terrible time"), the Empire recovered somewhat and for a time its greats allotted the crown to the Houses of Habsburg, Luxemburg and Wittelsbach by rota.

 At times, the empire consisted of over 300 sovereign kingdoms, duchies, free cities, and other entities.
 In the late 18th century, there were nearly 1800, ranging from the kingdom of Bohemia (=the current territory of the Czech Republic almost exactly) to the nominally autonomous territories of Reichsritter (Imperial knights, i. e. knights subject only to the emperor) and even a handful of Reichsdörfer (Imperial villages).
 Unsurprisingly, it often was a total chaos.